fenky-sp/custom-error-demo/README.md

 # custom-error-demo

-## description
+## Description
-this repository contains demo for contextual error implementation
+This repository contains demo for contextual error implementation

-## utility
+## Utility
-there are two utilities used in this demo
+There are two utilities used in this demo
-- context modifier: modify context to store the trace of process
+- Context modifier: modify context to store the trace of process
-- error wrapper: custom error interface that can store metadata of: context, pic, error type, request, response and so on
+- Error wrapper: custom error interface that can store metadata of: context, pic, error type, request, response and so on

-## flow
+## Flow
-flow of process: `main.go` > `handler` > `usecase` > `repository`
+Flow of process: `main.go` > `handler` > `usecase` > `repository` then back to the beginning

-## error initiation
+## Error Initiation
-error is thrown and wrapped in `repository` layer
+Error is thrown and wrapped in `repository` layer
 ```go
 package repository